traffic-analysis/gandalf/README.md

 ## Usage

 Note that since the code randomly selects a small labeled set and a testing set for each iteration, std is relatively greater.
-Thus, we recommend to use at least five iterations and compute the mean value of their results especially for lower number of instances (i.e., 5-20 instances).
+Thus, we recommend to use at least five iterations and compute the mean value of their results especially for a lower number of instances (i.e., 5-20 instances).
 Highly recommend to use 10 iterations to evaluate GANDaLF.

 ### WF-I closed-world experiments ([wfi/cw](https://github.com/traffic-analysis/gandalf/tree/main/wfi#cw-experiments-using-510205090-instances))